radutoev/affilitates/README.md

 [x] deploy on VM

-[ ] map out all links
+[x] map out all links

-[ ] make any php changes if needed

 [ ] delete generated csv - crontab with script